lookupdaily/Node-Server/README.md

 ## Technologies

-This project is built using NodeJS modules and HTML, built in modules used:
+This project is built using custom and built in NodeJS modules and HTML, built in modules used:

 - HTTP
 - URL